ericdaniel6166/social-network-app/docs/md/application_overview.md

         - GET /comment/createdBy/{username}: Get all comment created by username
         - GET /comment/post/{id}: Get all comment by post id
     - Post API
+        - GET /post/**:
+            - permit all
+        - POST, PUT, DELETE /post/**:
+            - has authority ROLE_USER and username match with post created by, OR has authority ROLE_MODERATOR at least
         - GET /post: Get all post
         - POST /post: Create post
         - PUT /post/{id}: Update post by id (Updating)